 - Tax Rates

-Under the American Taxpayer Relief Act of 2012 (P.L.
-112-240), effective for tax years beginning in 2012 and 2013, the dollar limitation for an election under I.R.C. § 179 to expense property in its initial year is $500,000, and the I.R.C. § 179 overall investment phase-out threshold is $2,000,000.
-Massachusetts adopts these changes because I.R.C. § 179 is a trade or business expense deduction; these deductions are adopted by Massachusetts on a current Code basis.
+Effective for tax years beginning in 2014, the dollar limitation for an election under I.R.C. § 179 to expense property in its initial year has been decreased to $25,000, and the I.R.C. § 179 overall investment phase-out threshold has been reduced to $200,000.
+Massachusetts adopts these changes because I.R.C. § 179 is a trade or business expense deduction, which is adopted by Massachusetts on a current Code basis.
 For more information, see: